Where do Italian people do their food shopping? The supermarket, the Internet, local markets?

 - Extra virgin olive oil and vinegar;

-- Mozzarella or fresh cheese, Parmigiano Reggiano;
+- Mozzarella or fresh cheese, Parmesan;

-- Seasonal fruit;
+- Seasonal fruit and vegetables;

 - Bread and flour to make pizza;

-- Salt, peper, lemon.
+- Salt, pepper, lemon.

 - Eating more veggies and getting more fiber in the diet,

-- Drinking more and more water, and cutting alcohol out and sugary drinks,
+- Drinking more and more water and cutting out alcohol and sugary drinks,

 - Having a varied diet rich in vitamins,